 Some metabolites are formed as impurities during the drug substance or drug product development process or storage.
-Control of these process-related metabolite impurities in the final drug substance may not be necessary if control of other metabolites has already occurred and taken into consideration.
+Control of these process-related metabolite impurities in the final drug substance may not be necessary if control of other metabolites has already occurred and been taken into consideration.

-Detection limits of the drugs and their metabolites is very much important.
+Detection limits of the drugs and their metabolites are very much important.
 HPLC, HPLC-MS/MS is the main analytical method for regular analysis as well as pharmacokinetic and metabolism studies due to its inherent specificity, sensitivity, and speed.

 Metabolite quantification is essential when the metabolite is toxic or pharmacologically active or when the concentration of metabolite reaches or exceeds the parent drug concentration in plasma.
-Following are the list of sophisticated analytical instruments used for the identification and quantification
+Following is the list of sophisticated analytical instruments used for the identification and quantification

 HPLC with UV, Fluorescence or Electrochemical Detection, HPLC-MS/MS, MS with high-resolution detector Triple TOF and QTrap, Nuclear magnetic resonance (NMR) spectroscopy, Capillary electrophoresis (CE), GC-MS, etc.